SAP Indirect Access

 Why should you care about SAP Indirect Access?

-The simple answer is money–potentially lots and lots of money.
+It’s critical to understand your SAP indirect access situation, especially in light of SAP’s new announcement (above).
 If you are an existing SAP client, you may be sitting on significant financial liabilities.
 In addition, the indirect access terms of your contract may significantly constrain your future ability to innovate.

 If you are contemplating becoming a new SAP client, there is no better time than now to negotiate your contract to limit your future liabilities and constraints on innovation.

 That’s the real business impact of SAP indirect access.
 That’s why it matters.
 In this article, we’ll define critical terms, examine potential use cases that could incur indirect access, and much more.
 We’ve broken this article into 11 sections.
 Click a jump link to start reading.

 First off, a definition of terms.
 To understand indirect access, you need to understand what a “named user” is, since Indirect Access is defined in contrast to the definition of an SAP named user.
 The most up-to-date SAP System Measurement Guide (version 7.0, January 2017) defines “named user” as follows: